aviatesk/JET.jl/docs/src/optanalysis.md

 # [Optimization Analysis](@id optanalysis)

-Successful type inference and optimization is key to high-performing Julia programs.
+Successful type inference and optimization are key to high-performing Julia programs.
 But as mentioned in [the performance tips](https://docs.julialang.org/en/v1/manual/performance-tips/), there are some chances where Julia can not infer the types of your program very well and can not optimize it well accordingly.

 While there are many possibilities of "type-instabilities", like usage of non-constant global variable most notably, probably the most tricky one would be ["captured variable"](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-captured)
 – Julia can not really well infer the type of variable that is observed and modified by both inner function and enclosing one.
 And such type instabilities can lead to various optimization failures.
-One of the most common barrier to the performance is known as "runtime dispatch", which happens when a matching method can't be resolved by the compiler due to the lack of type information and it is looked up at runtime instead.
+One of the most common barriers to performance is known as "runtime dispatch", which happens when a matching method can't be resolved by the compiler due to the lack of type information and it is looked up at runtime instead.
 Since runtime dispatch is caused by poor type information, it often indicates the compiler could not do other optimizations including inlining and scalar replacements of aggregates.

-In order to avoid such problems, we usually inspect output of [`code_typed`](https://docs.julialang.org/en/v1/base/base/#Base.code_typed) or its family, and check if there is anywhere type is not well inferred and optimization was not successful.
+In order to avoid such problems, we usually inspect the output of [`code_typed`](https://docs.julialang.org/en/v1/base/base/#Base.code_typed) or its family, and check if there is anywhere type is not well inferred and optimization was not successful.
-But the problem is that one needs to have enough knowledge about the inference and optimization in order to interpret the output.
-Another problem is that they can only present the "final" output of the inference and optimization, and we can not inspect the entire call graph and may miss to find where a problem actually happened and how the type-instability has been propagated.
+But the problem is that one needs to have enough knowledge about inference and optimization in order to interpret the output.
+Another problem is that they can only present the "final" output of the inference and optimization, and we can not inspect the entire call graph and may miss finding where a problem actually happened and how the type-instability has been propagated.
 There is a nice package called [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl), which allows us to look at the outputs of `code_typed` by _descending_ into a call tree, recursively and interactively.
-The workflow with Cthulhu is much more efficient and powerful, but still, it requires much familiarity with Julia compiler and it tends to be tedious.
+The workflow with Cthulhu is much more efficient and powerful, but still, it requires much familiarity with the Julia compiler and it tends to be tedious.

-So, why not automate it ?
+So, why not automate it?
-JET implements such an analyzer that investigates optimized representation of your program and _automatically_ detects anywhere the compiler failed in optimization.
+JET implements such an analyzer that investigates the optimized representation of your program and _automatically_ detects anywhere the compiler failed in optimization.
 Especially, it can find where Julia creates captured variables, where runtime dispatch will happen, and where Julia gives up the optimization work due to unresolvable recursive function call.